syncfusion-content/flutter-docs/Flutter/linear-gauge/mirror-linear-gauge.md

 ## Comparison for the mirrored and normal gauge

-The below screenshot provides a comparison for the mirrored and normal linear gauge.
+The following screenshot provides a comparison for the mirrored and normal Linear Gauge.

 ![Mirrored linear gauge comparsion](images/mirrored/mirror_comparison.png)